VIRGINIA MARINE RESOURCES COMMISSION

 4VAC20 110 20.
 MINIMUM AND MAXIMUM SIZE LIMIT.

-It shall be unlawful for any person to possess for a period longer than is necessary for immediate measurement any lobster less than 3-17/32 inches in carapace length or any lobster greater than 5-1/4 inches in carapace length, except for scientific purposes and with the express written consent of the Commissioner of Marine Resources.
+It shall be unlawful for any person to possess any lobster less than 3-17/32 inches in carapace length or any lobster greater than 5-1/4 inches in carapace length, except for scientific purposes and with the express written consent of the Commissioner of Marine Resources.

 4VAC20 110 30.
 POSSESSION PROHIBITIONS.

-A. It shall be unlawful for any person to possess for a period longer than is necessary for immediate determination of the presence of eggs, any berried female lobster, except for scientific purposes and with the express written consent of the Commissioner of Marine Resources.
+A. It shall be unlawful for any person to possess any berried female lobster, except for scientific purposes and with the express written consent of the Commissioner of Marine Resources.

-B. It shall be unlawful for any person to possess for a period longer than is necessary for immediate determination of unnatural removal of eggs, a lobster that has been scrubbed or has in any manner other than natural hatching had the eggs removed therefrom.
+B. It shall be unlawful for any person to possess a lobster that has had eggs removed unnaturally.

 D. It shall be unlawful to possess a lobster that has an outer shell that has been speared.